justjam2013/homebridge-virtual-accessories/README.md

         }
     ],
 ```
-After restarting Homebridge, you should see a similar message to pair the speaker accessory in the Home app:
+**Note:** After restarting Homebridge, you should see a similar message in the logs, with the code required to pair the speaker accessory in the Home app:

-`Please add [Ext.
-Speaker XXXX] manually in Home app.
+`Please add [My Speaker XXXX] manually in Home app.
 Setup Code: XXX-XX-XXX`

 ### Valve